Memorial Museum of Dominican Resistance: History

 The Memorial Museum of the Dominican Resistance was inspired by a concerned mother and a friend in 1995.
-The mother of the freedom fighter Tony Mota Ricart, Mrs. Angela Ricart, was concerned about who would look after her son's things that reflected his brave patriotism and sacrifice for the country after she passed away.
+The mother of the freedom fighter Tony Mota Ricart, Mrs. Angela Ricart, was concerned about who would look after her son's things that reflected his brave patriotism and sacrifice for the country after she died.
 This concern was expressed to her friend Cristina Gautier, who brought it up to her granddaughter, who at the time was the director of the Columbus Lighthouse and the future founding director of the museum, Luisa De Peña.
 With his mother reminding him of their responsibility to fallen heroes, Luisa De Peña began to plan the museum.

 While looking for support, many replied that the Museum of History and Geography and several commemorative monuments already existed.
 This did not discourage Luisa De Peña who, with the support of Mrs. Angela Ricart and his mother, continued knocking on doors and moving the project forward.
 Finally, he approached the Manolo Tavárez Justo Foundation where the project received a warm welcome.
 It was also immediately well received by the Mirabal Sisters Foundation through Noris González Mirabal, a member of both foundations.
 At the same time, the Testimony Foundation joined the project, and they also had the idea of creating a museum.
 In the summer of 2000, the President of the Dominican Republic, Dr. Leonel Fernández, provided the Casa de las Fundaciones ("House of the Foundations"), located on Isabel La Católica street, for the establishment of a museum.

 In 2000, the Minister of Culture, Tony Raful, learned of the project, and he immediately supported it.